 1010 La Trobe Street, Digital Harbour

-The building has a generous foyer leading to the lift lobby and ground floor cafe facilities, a design that encourages workers to socialise and meet other tenants.
+The building features a generous foyer (which was recently refurbished) that leads to the lift lobby and ground-floor café facilities, designed to encourage social interaction and connections between tenants.

-Through the imaginative use of ordinary building materials and methods, 1010 La Trobe Street reinvents proven technologies in a creative and unusual way.
+Through the imaginative use of standard building materials and construction methods, 1010 La Trobe Street reinterprets proven technologies in a creative and distinctive way.

-The black and white façade has become a famous example of the café wall (or Münsterberg) optical illusion.
-The rows of rectangles look as if they narrow towards one side or the other, but the horizontal lines dividing them are, in fact, parallel.
+The building’s black-and-white façade is a well-known example of the café wall (or Münsterberg) optical illusion.
+The rows of rectangles appear to narrow toward one side or the other, yet the horizontal lines dividing them are, in fact, perfectly parallel.

 “The design of 1010 La Trobe street incorporates world leading environmental design principles and technologies.
 ARM Architecture has approached the design with a clear focus on reducing environmental impact to create an office complex that lives harmoniously within its environment”